 Let's face it, gadgets have taken over lives, our work, and even our entertainment!
 We are forever connected to them.
 Today, due to the current COVID situation, our lives are filled with zoom meetings, online classes, and video conferences.
 It has become a huge challenge to disconnect from gadgets.
 This, in turn, has had an impact on the quality time we spend with our children.

 Why not plan an hour every week (or even a few minutes every day) to switch off your phones and connect with your children by engaging in fun activities?
 How about engaging with your child through shadow play, along with storytelling and drama?

 A short history about shadow play

 India has a long and rich tradition of various forms of shadow puppetry.
-With the use of hands and fingers to portray animals and mythological characters, shadow puppetry shows are staged in village fairs to narrate folk tales, mythology and stories from the Panchatantra.
-Shadow puppetry, as a traditional art form, can be quite elaborate — it requires the crafting of special puppets, planning the props and setting up the background.
-On the other hand, shadow puppetry doesn’t require any such props.
-All you need is the skilful use of your hands and fingers.
+With the use of hands and fingers to portray animals and mythological characters, shadow puppetry shows are staged in village fairs to narrate folk tales, mythology, and stories from the Panchatantra.
+Shadow puppetry, as a traditional art form, can be quite elaborate—it requires the crafting of special puppets, planning the props, and setting up the background.
+On the other hand, shadow puppetry doesn't require any such props.
+All you need is the skillful use of your hands and fingers.

 Benefits of shadow play